Skip to main content

 140 ///

-141 /// If the process cannot be initialized, an error is returned.
+141 /// If the process can't be initialized, an error is returned.

 142 async fn initialize(&self, process_shutdown: ProcessShutdown) -> Result<SupervisorFuture, InitializationError>;